 All HTTP messages (requests and responses) consist of one or

-indicated the HTTP method.
-The most commonly used method is GET, whose
+which indicates the HTTP method.
+The most commonly used method is GET,

-function is to retrieve a resource from the web server.
-GET requests do
+whose function is to retrieve a resource from the web server.
+GET

 not have a message body, so there is no further data following the blank